yii2-extensions/docker-images/.github/CODE_OF_CONDUCT.md

 ## Scope

 This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
-Examples of representing a project or community include using an official e-mail address, posting via an official social media account, within project GitHub, official forum or acting as an appointed representative at an online or offline event.
+Examples of representing a project or community include using an official email address, posting via an official social media account, within project GitHub, official forum or acting as an appointed representative at an online or offline event.